seanox/aspect-js/manual/en/introduction.md

 ### Configuration

-Optionally, the test API can be configured with each start.
+Optionally, the Test API can be configured with each start.
 A meta object is expected as parameter.
 The configuration contained in it is partially adopted and the unknown is ignored.